Texas man facing execution for fatally stabbing girlfriend and her 8-year-old son

 The Texas Board of Pardons and Paroles on Monday denied Ricks’ request for a 90-day reprieve or to commute his death sentence.

-Prosecutors said Ricks and Sanchez were arguing in their apartment when Sanchez’ two sons from a previous marriage — Anthony and Marcus Figueroa — tried to break up the fight.
+Prosecutors said Ricks and Sanchez were arguing in their apartment when Sanchez’s two sons from a previous marriage — Anthony and Marcus Figueroa — tried to break up the fight.

 Ricks grabbed a knife from the kitchen and began to stab Sanchez multiple times, according to court records.

 Marcus Figueroa ran to his bedroom closet and tried to call police.
 After killing Anthony Figuerora, Ricks resumed stabbing Marcus Figueroa, who survived the attack by playing dead.
-Ricks did not injure his then 9-month-old son, Isaiah, according to court records.
+Ricks did not injure his own then-9-month-old son, Isaiah, according to court records.

 Ricks fled and was later arrested in Oklahoma.